Siddharth2500/azure-kubernetes-services/README.md

 # azure-kubernetes-services
-Deployment containers in Azure Kubernetes Services using Terraform
+Deploy the containers in Azure Kubernetes Services using Terraform